My-Program-World/Anon-Tg-Bot/README.md

 # Telegram Bot with Replies, Buttons, and Reactions

-A Telegram bot built with **Python** and **aiogram**, supporting message replies, inline/reply keyboards, user queues, and reactions.
+A Telegram bot built with **Python** and **aiogram**, supporting message replies, inline/reply keyboards, user queues.
 Designed to be easy to extend and customize.

 ---